vmware-tanzu/tanzu-dev-portal/content/learningpaths/cloud-native-development/_index.md

 duration: 60
 experience: Beginner
 layout: intro
-description: "Learn the basics of cloud native development with Spring.
-This developer preparation guide helps you to get the most of a project following the Tanzu Labs methodology."
+description: Learn the basics of cloud native development with Spring.
+This developer preparation guide helps you to get the most of a project following the Tanzu Labs methodology.
 team:
 - VMware Tanzu Labs
+oldPath: "/content/outcomes/cloud-native-development/_index.md"
+aliases:
+- "/outcomes/cloud-native-development/"
 ---

 ## Why is this learning path important?